joneswack/ocr-workbench/README.md

 ## Evaluation on a few sample documents

-Using our script, we produced OCR outputs for four example documents and compared them in terms of OCR quality as well as OCR resource consumption.
+Using our script, we produced OCR outputs for four example documents and compared them in terms of OCR quality as well as resource consumption.

 The following publicly available PDFs were used and saved in ``data/input``:
 - [Information About Coca-Cola Volume Growth](https://www.industrydocuments.ucsf.edu/all-industries/documents/viewer/?iid=lxpj0226&id=lxpj0226&q=%5Bobject+Object%5D&db-set=documents&sort=&pg=1&npp=20&industry=all-industries&rtool=download)